Function recovery on manifolds using scattered data

-where the infimum is over all point sets of cardinality at most $n$.
-We refer to Iacobelli \cite{Iac16} and Kloeckner \cite{Klo12}, where exact asymptotics for this so-called minimal quantization error are obtained.
-Thus, the distortion of random points is asymptotically optimal, while the covering radius of random points exceeds the covering radius of optimal points by a logarithmic factor.
-We therefore obtain that i.i.d.\ uniform sampling points are, on average, asymptotically optimal for $L_q(M)$-approximation on $H^s_p(M)$ if and only if $q<p$.
+This should be compared with the behavior of optimal sampling points, displayed in \eqref{eq:opt-dist}.
+Thus, on average, the distortion of random points is asymptotically optimal, while the covering radius of random points exceeds the covering radius of optimal points by a logarithmic factor.
+We therefore obtain from Theorem~\ref{thm:main} that i.i.d.\ uniform sampling points are, on average, asymptotically optimal for $L_q(M)$-approximation on $H^s_p(M)$ if and only if $q<p$.
 In the case $q\ge p$, there is a loss of a logarithmic factor compared to optimally chosen sampling points.

-We also consider the problem of integration with respect to the Riemannian volume $\vol_M$.
-The worst case error of an operator $A\colon H^s_p(M) \to \R$ for the integration problem on $H^s_p(M)$ is defined by
+For the integration problem we have asymptotic optimality on average for every $1<p<\infty$ which closes a logarithmic gap left open in Corollary 1 of~\cite{EGO19}.